 STEP 1: FOLD RAW EDGE

 Place the project on the iron board with the wrong side up.
-Turn down the raw edge of the fabric to the wrong side about a half-inch to three-quarter of an inch.
+Turn down the raw edge of the fabric to the wrong side about a half-inch to three-quarters of an inch.
 Press it nice and flat.

 STEP 2: TURN UNDER HEM